a-pavithraa/aws-cloud-utility/README.md

 # aws-cloud-utility

  It is always advisable to use IAC for spinning up resources  but sometimes for ad-hoc testing , I use AWS console for creating resources.
 There was one particular instance where I had kept my LB in ap-south-1 for couple of months incurring huge bill.
-I tend to check in us-east-region and skip other regions.
+I tend to check in us-east-region and skip other regions which led to the huge bill.

 I am learning Go and thought to implement a small utility for checking whether there are any running ec2 , unattached EIP or load balancer in regions that are frequently used.

  Regions, port are configured in config.json